sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 The full details of the file changes can be seen at this [GitHub commit](https://github.com/rod-chapman/projects_libs/commit/ff46cad71a55e5cd9fa600ce505139e72003d5d4)

-## Add Odroid-C2 support in the UBoot Driver Example test program
+## Add Odroid-C2 support in the U-Boot Driver Example test program

 We now need to modify the CAmkES configutation of our test program to tell CAmkES that our program is configured for this platform and our code can have capabilities allocation to access certain devices.